soniajoseph/soniajoseph/_posts/19-08-31-goodreads-scraper.md

 37420
 ```

-I fed a list of all the authors on Goodreads into the scraper to build a database of quotes, which I will release on Kaggle soon.
+I fed a list of all the authors on Goodreads into the scraper to build a database of quotes, which I released on Kaggle [here](https://www.kaggle.com/faellielupe/goodreads-quotes).